Vontei/data-model-practice/modeling-data.md

 By the end of this lesson you should be able to:

-- Translate user stories into Class Diagrams / ERDs by extracting nouns from user stories
+- Generate diagrams from stories
+- Generate diagrams from wireframes
-- Propose more than one model for a given set of nouns (deciding between Classes/Entities, Attributes and in some cases Methods)
+- Propose more than one model for a given set of nouns (deciding between Entities / Attributes / Relationships etc...)

 ## Setting the stage